Ukrainian utility says repair team waiting to restore power to Chernobyl plant, rejects Belarus assistance

 He warned that after reserve diesel generators run out of fuel, “cooling systems of the storage facility for spent nuclear fuel will stop, making radiation leaks imminent.”

-However, the International Atomic Energy Agency watchdog said Wednesday that the power loss “violates [a] key safety pillar on ensuring uninterrupted power supply,” but it added that “in this case IAEA sees no critical impact on safety.”
+However, the International Atomic Energy Agency said Wednesday that the power loss “violates [a] key safety pillar on ensuring uninterrupted power supply,” but it added that “in this case IAEA sees no critical impact on safety.”

-The U.N. agency said factors including the volume of cooling water at the Chernobyl site were “sufficient for effective heat removal without need for electrical supply.”
+The U.N. nuclear watchdog said factors including the volume of cooling water at the Chernobyl site were “sufficient for effective heat removal without need for electrical supply.”

+Ukraine’s parliament reiterated demands for a cease-fire Thursday and made a formal plea for IAEA specialists to come to Ukraine to “assess the situation.”
+It said repairs at Chernobyl are “currently impossible.”

+“The situation at the Chernobyl nuclear power plant is difficult....
+We don’t know what to expect from the occupiers.
+They are monkeys with a grenade,” Andrii Herus, chairman of the committee on energy and housing, said in a Telegram post.

+“We invite IAEA specialists to Ukraine not only to learn from our words what is happening at Ukrainian nuclear power plants but also to see for themselves what the occupiers are doing.”

-Officials at Ukraine’s state-run nuclear company Energoatom said in a post on Telegram Thursday that two of the four power lines at the Zaporizhzhia nuclear power plant, the country’s largest and 340 miles southeast of Chernobyl, have also been “damaged by the occupiers.”
-It warned that if other two power lines are damaged, it could lead to a “catastrophe.”
+Officials at Ukraine’s state-run nuclear company Energoatom said in a post on Telegram on Thursday that two of the four power lines at the Zaporizhzhia nuclear power plant, the country’s largest and 340 miles southeast of Chernobyl, have also been “damaged by the occupiers.”
+It warned that if the other two power lines are damaged, it could lead to a “catastrophe.”

 “At the Zaporizhzhia NPP, which like Chernobyl is under the control of the occupying forces, personnel continue to work under the barrels of machine guns,” Energoatom head Petro Kotin told local media.